christan1029/youtubevideoanalyzer/README.md

 Youtube search data processing using the YouTube API, written in Python.

 youtube_video_analyzer.py prompts user for a search term and a maximum number of videos to search for.
-It then prints several user-friendly data reports about the videos it searched for and outputs a csv file containing the raw data of the videos that were retrieved with the following data fields for each video: id, publish date, video title, video duration, view count, like count.
+It then prints several user-friendly data reports about the videos it searched for.
+In addition, it creates a csv file containing the raw data of the videos that were retrieved with the following data fields for each video: id, publish date, video title, video duration, view count, like count.

 ## Getting Started